bendohan/bendohan/Malcomb.md

 ![small vulnerability raster](vulnerability_small.PNG)

+Neither map looks

 Both reproducibility and replicability are poor in the article.
 Without the data included, its hard to access it all, such as the mysterious FEWSNet data (although Malcomb can't be blamed for the fact that the DHS data needs to be applied for).
 But beyond that, the author's are not specific about what data they use from those DHS surveys and from UNEP, so we had to guess.
 Pieces of what they did are replicable, but without specific GIS methods and tools its impossible to know whether we are doing exactly what they did, and it also requires the data they used being availible in all countries.

 Another issue with the data is the uncertainity, as the authors attach the dhs survey points to traditional authorities, but those surveys are intentionally placed within a random buffer area (5km for rural points and 2 km for urban) to protect personal data, and although they are kept within their district, traditional authorities are smaller than districts and so survey points could be attributed to traditional authorities which they are not actually in.

+One of the most important things we can do as geographers is to include the data we used, or specific instructions on how to access that data, in our reports.
+It is also important to include what was done in GIS to turn the data into our result.
+That should mean detailed descriptions of what was done and maybe a workflow, and also attaching a model if one was used in the analysis.